-Last updated on July 11, 2017.
-Tables LU-1, LU-2, and LU-5, as well as, Figure LU-1 were updated to incorporate 2017 2nd General Plan Amendment Cycle.
+^{} Update on August 4, 2020.
+Tables LU-1, LU-2, and LU-5, as well as Figure LU-1, were updated to incorporate the 2st Cycle of General Plan Amendments for 2020.

 Introduction

 Background

 As described in Chapter One, Introduction, the County of Riverside General Plan is the result of a comprehensive planning process that is guided by the Vision Statement, which establishes a series of fundamental values shaping the future quality of life for the County of Riverside.
 The Vision Statement was further refined by a set of General Plan Principles, which provided further direction for this comprehensive planning process.
 The Land Use Element and General Plan Land Use Map (Figure LU-1) reflect the outcome of this comprehensive planning process.